markcerqueira/markcerqueira.github.com/_posts/2020/2020-01-04-calendar-colorist.md

 ---
 layout: post
-title: "Calendar Colorist!"
+title: "Managing Management - Calendar Colorist!"
 description: ""
 category:
-tags: [management systems, engineering management, kotlin]
+tags: [managing management, engineering management, kotlin]
 ---

-When I shared my [Management Systems - Time Management via Color-Coded Calendar][1] blog post on [Twitter][2] it got some nice traction because of a generous retweet from Will Larson.
+When I shared my [Managing Management - Time Management via Color-Coded Calendar][1] blog post on [Twitter][2] it got some nice traction because of a generous retweet from Will Larson.
 In the blog post I mention automating color-coding in the future via the Google Calendar API and someone asked for me to share that system once I built it.

 Striking while the iron is hot... **Calendar Colorist is here**!